earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 )
 ~~~

-Named tuples are tuples, too. s\So they are immutable.
+**Named tuples are tuples, too**.
+So they are immutable.
 Meaning you cannot modify them in place.
 In this example, you cannot modify named tuple instances after they are created.
 If you try doing so you will run into errors.

+Try updating the `title` field of the `book2` instance we created:

 ~~~{caption="main.py"}
 book2 = BookNT('Deep Work','Cal Newport','Nonfiction', True)
 book2.title = 'Digital Minimalism'
 ~~~

+You'll see that it results in an `AttributeError` exception:

 ~~~{caption="Output"}
 Traceback (most recent call last):